Home | About USIG | What's New | Events

 A. Tax Exemptions

-Hungary generally taxes an organization’s "entrepreneurial activities," defined as "economic activities aimed at or resulting in the acquisition of income or property" [Act LXXXI/1996 §1.1].
-For a foundation or an association "the tax base … is the pre-tax result of its entrepreneurial activities” [Act LXXXI/1996 §9].
+Hungary generally taxes an organization's "entrepreneurial activities," defined as "economic activities aimed at or resulting in the acquisition of income or property" [Act LXXXI/1996 §1 (1)]..

-All income related to an NGO's statutory activities is deemed non-entrepreneurial and therefore exempt from corporate tax.
-This exemption includes an NGO's income from grants, donations, membership fees, and related economic activities.
+All income related to the public benefit or mission-related activities of associations and foundations are deemed non-entrepreneurial and therefore exempt from corporate tax.
+This exemption includes any support, allowance or membership fee received in connection with such activity.
+The consideration of or revenues from the sale of intangible assets, tangible assets or inventories serving solely the public benefit or mission-related activities shall also not be taxed.
 Only income from unrelated economic activities is subject to taxation as entrepreneurial [Act LXXXI/1996 Schedule No. 6].

 B. Tax Deductions, Credits, and Rebates for Charitable Contributions